This topic describes how to push and manage apps with multiple processes.

 The Cloud Foundry API (CAPI) V3 supports using a single command to push apps that run multiple processes, such as a web app that has a UI process and a worker process.
-To push an app that creates multiple processes from the same codebase, you first define its processes in a Procfile.
-For more information, see Push an App with Multiple Processes below.
+You can push an app with multiple processes using either a manifest or a Procfile.

 For more information about processes, see Processes in the CAPI V3 documentation.